mikesturm/YFL-site/colophon.md

 ---

 *"A fool thinks himself to be wise, but a wise man knows himself to be a fool."*

 - William Shakespeare -

 ## Who I am

-I am Mike Sturm.
-I am a [recovering academic]({{ site.basurl}}why-i-chose-to-give-up-on-academia), now writing about learning, productivity, creativity, and getting better.
+I am a [recovering academic]({{ site.basurl}}why-i-chose-to-give-up-on-academia), now writing about creativity, productivity, and getting better.
 At one time, [I taught philosophy](http://mikesturm.weebly.com/philosophyteaching.html), and was hell-bent on making that my career.
 Now I work in the industrial supply industry, at a pretty cool company in the Midwest.

 ## What This Is

 The name of this site is sardonic, and intended to convey that I do not propose to be an expert at anything, nor do I claim to have a better perspective on any issue than anyone else writing on the same topics as myself.
 That does not mean, however, that I will not write with sincerity and passion--after all, I *believe* the things that I am saying.
-At best, I am close to being right on a few things, at worst, I am fumbling through reality much like a punctured dirigible.
+At best, I am close to being right on a few things, at worst, I am ambling through reality much like a punctured dirigible.

 ## How It's Made

 This site is made using [Jekyll](http://jekyllrb.com) and hosted through [Github Pages](https://pages.github.com/).

 The site's format is adopted from the code for John Gruber's [website](http://daringfireball.net), which was done for two reasons:

 1. The site has exactly the aesthetic and standards-compliance that I value.